 One of the main reasons for the formation of the Queenstown Mountain Bike Club was to engage with the wider community in the building of MTB trails in the region.
 The club works closely with the Department of Conservation, Queenstown Lakes District Council and landowners in building new trails and maintaining the existing trail network.

 Queenstown Mountain Bike Club develop and maintain a wide variety of local mountain bike trails.
 All QMTBC trails are free for the public to ride but please respect any trail closures you may come across.
-If you're keen to get involved with building new mountain bike trails or maintaining your favourites, QMTBC hold voluntary trail digs every Wednesday night.
-Follow our Facebook page for more details.
+If you're keen to get involved with building new mountain bike trails or maintaining your favourites, QMTBC hold voluntary Wednesday Night Digs.
+Keep an eye on our Facebook page each week for more details.

 The Queenstown Bike Park (QBP) was originally established in the late 90's by a passionate group of local volunteers.
-Fast-forward to 2020, and during the summer months, 30+ trails of varying grade, style and length can be accessed by the Skyline Gondola with a day or season pass.
-QBP can also be accessed all year, by jumping on your bike and pedalling up the 4WD access road.
+Fast-forward to today, there are a huge variety of trails of varying grade, style and length and they can be accessed by the Skyline Gondola with a day or season pass.
+The QBP can also be accessed all year, by jumping on your bike and pedalling up the 4WD access road.